scikit-hep/boost-histogram/README.md

 ```

-All the normal best-practices for Python apply; Pip should not be very old, you
+All the normal best-practices for Python apply; Pip should not be very old (Pip
-should be in a virtual environment, etc. Python 3.6+ is required; for older
+9 is very old), you should be in a virtual environment, etc. Python 3.6+ is
-versions of Python, version `0.13` will be installed instead, which is API
+required; for older versions of Python, version `0.13` will be installed
-equivalent to 1.0, but will not be gaining new features.
+instead, which is API equivalent to 1.0, but will not be gaining new features.

 #### Binaries available: